 Methylation-haplotype based deconvolution of circulating cell-free DNA in cancer patients.

 A unique aspect of methylation haplotype analysis is that the pattern of co-methylation, especially within MHBs, is robust in capturing rare events in a mixed population of molecules or cells, in the presence of biological noise or technical variability (ie. incomplete bisulfite conversion or sequencing errors).
-To explore the clinical utility, we next focused on the methylation haplotype analysis of primary tumor tissues and plasma from cancer patients, of which various low fractions (typically <0.1%) of DNA molecules were released from tumor cells.
+To explore the clinical utility, we next focused on the methylation haplotype analysis of primary tumor tissues and plasma from cancer patients, of which various low fractions (typically 0.1-1%) of DNA molecules were released from tumor cells.
 Except for four outliers due to cell lysis, we isolated 4-122ng (average 20ng) of cell-free DNA on an average of 866µL human plasma from 59 cancer patients and 75 normal individuals.
 Due to the limited availability, we performed scRRBS14 on 1ng of cfDNA from 95 plasma samples and obtained an average of 13 million paired-end 150bp reads per sample.
 On average, 57.7% WGBS-defined MHBs were covered in our RRBS data set.